smart-batteries/EV_Project_Lambdas/README.md

 _Background info:_

 * _Ideally, the RDS instance is in a private subnet; but in that case, for the pipeline to access it, it would need a NAT gateway, which incurs a monthly cost.
-Currently, the Terraform config builds an RDS instance in a public subnet, but protects it with security groups that only allow access to the database from 2 sources: your home network; and specified Lambda functions.
+Currently, the Terraform config builds an RDS instance in a public subnet.
 If you prefer to use a private subnet, the ```terraform/second/network/main.tf``` doc already has the relevant config for a NAT gateway; simply unhash it._

 **Steps:**